On the Devil’s Dandruff?

 The Day I Met Goldfinger

-BY DOMINIC WIGHTMAN In the late nineties, I rented a humble pied à terre in Santa Cruz de Tenerife in the Canaries.
-The apartment had a balcony which hung over the edge of a deep volcanic gorge, known as the Barranco, which wound down through Santa Cruz town and into the Atlantic.
-From that vantage point, there was a fine view of the cruise ships, ferries … Continue reading The Day I Met Goldfinger
+BY DOMINIC WIGHTMAN In the late nineties, I rented a modest pied-à-terre in Santa Cruz de Tenerife in the Canary Islands.
+The apartment had a balcony that overlooked a deep volcanic gorge, known as the Barranco, which wound its way through Santa Cruz town and down to the Atlantic.
+From this vantage point, I enjoyed a fine view of cruise ships, ferries, and hovercraft arriving in the … Continue reading The Day I Met Goldfinger